VIB-PSB/MINI-AC/README.md

 # MINI-AC

 MINI-AC stands for Motif-Informed Network Inference based on Accessible Chromatin, a method that combines accessible chromatin data from bulk or single-cell experiments with transcription factor binding site enrichment to learn gene regulatory networks (GRNs) in plants.
+The present README contains a tutorial of how to use MINI-AC, and how to modify its parameters to adapt it to user-desired settings.

 MINI-AC uses an Open Source License.